 Chad continues to be greatly affected by mass displacement from violence in neighbouring countries including Libya to the north, Sudan to the east, Central African Republic (CAR) to the south and Nigeria to the west.
 These conflicts are particularly significant given that ethnic groups in these countries straddle borders and have strong economic, kinship and cultural cross-border ties that at times outweigh national identities.
-By the end of 2017, Chad was hosting an estimated 410,000 refugees, three quarters of whom are from Sudan, with most of the remainder originating from CAR.
+By September 2020, Chad was hosting almost 483,000 refugees, 371,000 of whom are from Sudan and another 95,000 originating from CAR.

 The higher levels of Chad’s military hierarchy continue to be dominated by Zaghawa.
 The authorities, while embedding their status as allies of the US and France in the fight against terrorism, have been criticised for disproportionate spending of oil revenues on defence contracts.